itisaasta/prep-guides/README.md

 ```

 ### Install Dependencies
 * From the Terminal, go to the folder where the React app was created.
+The first three commands are for React dependencies and bootstrap templates.
+Axios is for making RESTful service calls to an API.
+MDBReact is for the bootstrap icon library (font awesome).
+React Color is for color pickers.
 ```
 yarn add react-route-dom
-yarn add react-bootstrap bootstrap npm install axios -- save npm install mdbreact --save npm install -D babel-loader @babel/core @babel/preset-env npm install react-color --save
+yarn add react-bootstrap bootstrap npm install -D babel-loader @babel/core @babel/preset-env npm install axios -- save npm install mdbreact --save npm install react-color --save
 ```